 Figure 4: Cut in the GoPro Fusion Studio render screen

 The default video codec is GoPro’s own CineForm 4:2:2, but you can opt for H.264 or ProRes 422.
 Video resolutions include 5.2K, 4K, 3K and 2K.
 I shot all my test clips at 5.2K although the camera offers you a 2.7K capture option for smaller files.

 You can also decide between stereo audio or 360 audio.
+360 audio immersion is a new development that allows listeners to experience audio as if it was being directed at them from all angles, as it would be in real life, even when the recording is being played from one device from one direction.
+It’s an exciting development that further enhances the 360 video experience.
 I must advise that the free built-in mics produce passable audio, but no better than the built-in microphones on any other camera.
 Buyers may choose to mute this audio and replace with a different audio track, or leave the video silent.
 If you want to run external audio in, you will need the Pro 3.5mm mic adapter that plugs into the USB-C port and provides a mic input and USB-C pass-through.
 Placement of the microphone is going to be a potential issue, because the only thing that the Fusion does not see is itself.
 I did not have the adapter and did not look to find good ways to handle this.